JuaniLlaberia/Compass/README.md

  - When both users are interested a **match** is created.
  - Chat with matched users about the job opportunities and land a new job.
  - Customize your profile, to show other users who you are.
+ - Users can purchase extra likes to keep swiping.

 ## What we built: